-In preparation for advancing the Impact Assessment process the Company has initiated environmental baseline studies that include both FOXTROT and DEEP FOX sites.
+In preparation for advancing the Impact Assessment process the Company has initiated environmental baseline studies that include both Foxtrot and Deep Fox sites.
 In April 2021, it was determined that the original project registration filed in 2016 with the Province of Newfoundland and Labrador should be allowed to lapse and that a revised project registration which reflects updated project configuration would be required.
-Additionally, the Impact Assessment Agency of Canada ("IAAC") provided notice the federal process would lapse in 2022.
+Additionally, in August 2022 the Impact Assessment Agency of Canada ("IAAC") provided notice that the federal process originally initiated in 2017 had lapsed.
 Search Minerals will be submitting a revised Project Description document which is based on the updated PEA to the relevant agencies.